DivyaSugunan/PlausibleRetrievalSystem/README.md

 # PlausibleRetrievalSystem
-In this project, an information retrieval architecture involving several modules has to be built.
+In this project, an information retrieval architecture involving several modules is built.
 The main characteristic of this project is that it builds a modern retrieval framework that takes into account plausibility information expressed in documents.
 That is, each action (e.g. eating, cooking, surfing, selling) that is mentioned in a